TediCross/TediCross/README.md

  3. Open a terminal and enter the repo with the [`cd`](https://en.wikipedia.org/wiki/Cd_(command)) command.
 Something like `cd Downloads/TediCross-master`.
 Your exact command may differ
  4. Run the command `npm install --production`
  5. Make a copy of the file `example.settings.yaml` and name it `settings.yaml`
- 6. Aquire a bot token for Telegram ([How to create a Telegram bot](https://core.telegram.org/bots#3-how-do-i-create-a-bot)) and put it in the settings file
+ 6. Acquire a bot token for Telegram ([How to create a Telegram bot](https://core.telegram.org/bots#3-how-do-i-create-a-bot)) and put it in the settings file
    - The Telegram bot must be able to access all messages.
 Talk to [@BotFather](https://t.me/BotFather) to disable privacy mode for the bot
    - Do NOT use another bot you already have running.
 That will cause all sorts of weird problems.
 Make a new one
- 7. Aquire a bot token for Discord ([How to create a Discord bot](https://discordjs.guide/preparations/setting-up-a-bot-application.html)), enable the `Message Content Intent` under `Bot` > `Privileged Gateway Intents` and put it in the settings file under `discord.token`. **NOTE** that the token is NOT the "Client Secret".
+ 7. Acquire a bot token for Discord ([How to create a Discord bot](https://discordjs.guide/preparations/setting-up-a-bot-application.html)), enable the `Message Content Intent` under `Bot` > `Privileged Gateway Intents` and put it in the settings file under `discord.token`. **NOTE** that the token is NOT the "Client Secret".
 The token is under the section "Bot" further down the page
    - Do NOT use another bot you already have running.
 That will cause all sorts of weird problems.
 Make a new one
  8. Add the Telegram bot to the Telegram chat
    - If the Telegram chat is a supergroup, the bot also needs to be admin of the group, or it won't get the messages.
 The creator of the supergroup is able to give it admin rights